Sociology

 How do I declare a major or minor in Sociology?

-If you are thinking about declaring Sociology as your major or minor, please visit Major or Minor or the College of Arts and Sciences' information pages for Majors or Minors.
+If you are thinking about declaring Sociology as your major or minor, please visit Major or Minor page on our website or the College of Arts and Sciences' information pages for Majors or Minors.

 How can I register for a closed course or a course requiring a permit?

 Students who need a permit to register for a "Majors Only" class should talk with the instructor of the desired class.
 A permit for the class can only be given by the instructor, and at the instructor’s discretion.
-Instructors will provide a permit form on which you write your name, U#, course number, course section, and reference number.
-The instructor must sign this form.
-After obtaining the instructor's signature, deliver this form to CPR 209 where a staff member will put the electronic permit into the computer so you can register for the class later in the day.
+You will need to email the instructor and provide your name, U#, course number, course section, and reference number.
+The instructor will forward the email with their approval to a staff member, who will put the electronic permit into the computer so you can register for the class.

 Which Sociology courses are part of the General Education curriculum?